Senior Director, Design Development Operations – Asia Pacific at Marriott International

 What do you feel is the most challenging part of working in Hospitality – Restaurant Design today?

 I feel that the manifested interests of business owners and consumers are growing further apart.
 With consumers taking a more active role in consumption and its ethics, business owners are not always ready to accept and shift design and development practices to anticipate this trend.

 Another challenge would be an experiential restaurant or bar design.
 There seem to be too many moving parts in the complex F&B design discipline that most designers are not ready to integrate.
 Restaurants are incredibly dynamic, and the requirements are underestimated.
 Beyond what you see on a rendering, there is routing, comfort, service functionality, durability, acoustics, lighting, and temperature that guests will all appreciate over pure aesthetics.
 Yet, we are often disproportionately interested in space renderings.

 Do you mind sharing what are your passions outside of the design world?

-I feel best when in nature or at a restaurant – both at my doorstep here in Hong Kong or traveling to exotic places worldwide.
+I feel best when in nature or at a restaurant – both at my doorstep here in Hong Kong or travelling to exotic places worldwide.
 I love participating in Burning Man, a yearly community event in Nevada, and other demanding and musical experiences.
 This year has been somewhat different, but locally here in Hong Kong, there are many stunning opportunities.
 Like collaborating with universities and mentees on various topics, including interior design, diversity & inclusion, and sustainability.